hackerspacemanagement/hsm/README.markdown

-Heatsync Labs - Hackerspace Management
+Hackerspace Management
 =========

-This code is based on Rails 3.1.0
+This code is based on Rails 3.1.3

 Prerequisites
 -------------